thegrreat1/Python-examples/README.md

 # Python code examples

-Just a bunch of examples codes for python.
+Just a bunch of examples codes made by me.